What is Business Email Compromise (BEC)?

 BEC meaning and definition

-According to the 2021 IC3 report "BEC is responsible for $2.4 billion in adjusted losses in 2021 and a 556% increase since 2016."
+According to the 2021 IC3 report.
+"BEC is responsible for $2.4 billion in adjusted losses in 2021, and a 556% increase since 2016."

 BEC is expected to continue growing given the increase in remote workers, openly available generative AI tools, and the multitude of business-related accounts organizations have.
 These affordances increase the potential attack paths for threat actors.
 Thus, keeping email accounts secure is becoming increasingly challenging.

-In a typical BEC attack, the attacker will conduct extensive research to learn about their target organization, including its key personnel, vendors, and business processes.
+In a typical BEC attack, the attacker conducts extensive research to learn about their target organization, including its key personnel, vendors, and business processes.
 They will then use this information to craft convincing emails that appear to come from a trusted source, often with a sense of urgency or importance, in order to prompt the recipient to take immediate action.

-Types of BEC
+Types of BEC attacks

 To understand the various methods cybercriminals use to exploit businesses through email, let's explore some common business email compromise examples: